Algorithmic idealism: what should you believe to experience next?

 In the above, there was nothing special about Earth or about the specific choice of encoding procedure.
 We could instead think of \textit{anything else} that contains a large amount of data about our world, for example a human brain, a hard disc, or the left half of the brain of some mammal, to some level of detail of description.
-In all those cases, Postulate 2 should yield very similar (and asymptotically identical) predictions for \textit{what happens to you if you are that thing\footnote{To be more precise, it is not about being ``that thing'', but about being the self state that is encoded into it.}} as physics does.
+In all those cases, Postulate 2 should yield very similar (and asymptotically identical) claims for \textit{what happens to you if you are that thing\footnote{To be more precise, it is not about being ``that thing'', but about being the self state that is encoded into it.}} as physics does.